Do you have a four legged fur baby you love and adore? Don’t they just warm your heart? All cute and soft and full of personality.

 Hang with me.
 Many people have stories about almost dying.
 Here’s my weirdest one.

 Death by Cows

-Bauss, my four-year old husky, is “high energy” and requires an ungodly amount of exercise to remain manageable (this may sound familiar to you).
+Bauss, my four-year old husky, is “high energy” and requires an ungodly amount of exercise to remain manageable.

 When we are feeling lazy, we take him to our family’s farm and make him run alongside the car while we drive down to a nearby pond.
 Once we get there, we’ll walk around for a little and then make him run back.

 One day at the farm, Bauss and I were walking through some fields we’d never explored before.
 He picked up the scent of something more interesting and took off.